"Introduction to Content Architecture", the eBook for designing effective and scalable digital experiences. Download

-In this tutorial, we'll go through how to use Pages in Agility CMS to empower your editors to control their own pages and exactly what content is on them.
+Let's take a look at how to use the Pages Section in Agility to empower your Editors to control their own pages and the content that lives within them.

-We'll go through how to create a Page, add a Page Module to it, then show you how to access your pages and their modules using the Content Fetch API.
+We'll go through how to create a Page, add a Component to it, and then how to access Pages and Components using the Content Fetch API.

-Pages are a built-in structured content items that allow editors to manage their name, URL, SEO properties, and what frontend components (Page Modules) will be displayed on the page.
+Pages are a built-in structured content items that allow Editors to manage their Name, URL, SEO, and what front-end components (Component Models) will be displayed on the page.

-Select a Page Template to use and give the page a Title.
+2. Choose a Page Model and give the page a Name.
 The Page Path (URL) of the page will automatically be generated based off the Title field.
 You can always change the Title afterwards - without changing the Page Path.

-If you do not have any Page Templates defined, you'll need to create one first.
-A Page Template dictates what Content Zones can be on the page.
+If you don't have any Page Models defined, you'll need to create one first.
+A Page Model dictates what Zones can be on the Page.

-Now that you've created a page, we need to add some content to it that can be later retrieved with the API.
+Now that you've created a page we'll need to add some content to it that can later be retrieved with the Content Fetch API.

-If a Page has no page modules, it has all the metadata we need for the page, but won't have any actual content.
+If a Page has no components, it'll have the metadata we need for the page, but won't have any actual content.

-Now that you have a page with a page module, you can now query the Page via the Content Fetch API to retrieve the metadata of the Page as well as the details of each Page Module has been added to it.
+Now that you have a page with a component, you can now query the Page via the Content Fetch API to retrieve the metadata of the Page as well as the details of each Component that has been added to it.

-To retrieve the details of our page, we'll need to collect some information we'll need to authenticate and request this content.
+To retrieve the details of your page, you'll first need to gather some information to authenticate and request the content.

 curl -X GET "https://api.aglty.io/8fdc8afa-u/preview/en-us/page/3?contentLinkDepth=2" -H "accept: application/json" -H "APIKey: defaultpreview.36d9c831f95d7604d2a1bab3f0603a52705b2823a4a14841eddb639133a444a1"